Where to Take Kids, Teens and Young Adults Under 18 for Orthopedic Care

 It’s not just about treating injuries, either.
 The pediatric orthopedic specialists at Children’s also help educate parents on ways to help keep kids’ bones healthy.
 For example, we know healthy hips start at birth, so we help new parents learn proper swaddling techniques to reduce their child’s risk of needing hip surgery later in life.

-When it comes to your child getting the care he needs as an infant, toddler, teen or young adult, you want to make sure he’s receiving care that’s kid focused from beginning to end.
+When it comes to your child getting the care they need as an infant, toddler, teen or young adult, you want to make sure they're receiving care that’s kid focused from beginning to end.
 When you choose a pediatric orthopedic specialist, you’re choosing someone who understands and treats kids’ unique needs, both physical and emotional.
 That includes things like kid-sized and kid-friendly casts, braces, waiting areas, patient rooms and communication.
 A pediatric orthopedic specialist can offer a gentler approach to care aimed at keeping your child as comfortable as possible—no matter his age.

-As your child becomes a teen and young adult, it’s important to keep in mind that he is still growing and needs specialized care.
+As your child becomes a teen and young adult, it’s important to keep in mind that they are still growing and needs specialized care.
 Children’s uses techniques aimed at providing older children and young adults with treatments that will keep their bones as healthy as possible throughout their adult lives.

 Pain, tests and treatments affect growing kids differently from adults.
 Young kids haven’t developed the skills to understand why they can’t move during an MRI.
-And although kids’ fractures heal faster than adults’, it can be hard for a child to understand why he has to take it easy after an injury.
+And although kids’ fractures heal faster than adults’, it can be hard for a child to understand why they have to take it easy after an injury.
 That’s why we provide kid-focused care, including:

 • Imaging that uses up to 50% lower doses of radiation than some adult providers.